 - Once I trust that their info is true, it inspires me to chase the same goals.
 Because I know it’s realistic and tangible.

 I will also look from May/June to possibly start some income reports if it is of interest to people, to inspire people and help them get out of work and be free to do what they love.
 Let me know on the comments if you’d like to see this.
 It would include rental income, blogging income, FBA income and other misc. income (consulting, short term investing etc)

-How do you sell on Amazon?
+How to sell on Amazon?

-Finding the right product
+How To Sell On Amazon – Finding the right product

-The first and arguably most important part of this whole process is finding a killer product.
+When learning how to sell on Amazon, the first and arguably most important part of this whole process is finding a killer product.
 You will need a plugin/software to quickly show up results.
 You see on Amazon, each product has a rank.
 A best seller’s rank, with 1 being the highest and it will be per category for example Sports and Outdoors.
 The plugin or software will use this to predict daily and monthly sales volume of any product.

 Using Helium10 you can quickly see who’s selling well and how much demand there is.
 Here is an example of how it looks, if I search baby car mirror.
 First screen shot shows what rank in the category the products are.
 The second screenshot gives more detail, monthly sales numbers, price, FBA fees etc. It’s extremely useful, I would go as far as saying imperative.